<?xml version="1.0" encoding="utf-8"?>

 News Release

-All original proceedings (excluding those with published opinions) are preserved for a period longer than 10 years.
-The records transfer lists of the cases and files relating to this destruction of old court records are available on the court’s website:
+The records transfer list of the cases and files relating to this destruction of old court records is available on the court’s website: List

-Anyone who knows of a reason why any of the records listed should be retained, whether for historical or other reasons, should notify AnnDee Smith, Assistant Clerk/Executive Officer.
-The reasons for retention should be sent in writing by May 8th, 2026 to:
+Anyone who knows of a reason why any of the above cases should be retained, whether for historical or other purposes, should notify Brandon L. Henson, Clerk/Executive Officer.
+The reasons for retention should be in writing, should be received by the court by June 14, 2026 and should be addressed to:

 </description>